 Ask Complete Dental of Lake City if our services are right for youMake an Appointment

-To learn more about soft tissue grafting, contact Complete Dental of Lake City at 386-438-5766.
+To learn more about our Lake City gum grafting services, contact Complete Dental of Lake City at 386-438-5766 to schedule an appointment!